 | Enterprise | Contact sales | Contact sales | Full access |

-Key specs of AI Meeting Notes
+What AI Meeting Notes actually does

 - Desktop app v4.7.0 or later required (macOS 13+ or recent Windows)

-- Transcripts support 16 languages including Japanese
+- Transcripts support 16 languages, including Japanese

 - 10 hours/day cap per user

-- Browser version captures mic only (no system audio)
+- Browser version captures mic only — no system audio

-Free / Plus = effectively "trial mode"
+Free / Plus is effectively "trial mode"

 - AI feature usage capped at roughly 20 invocations per month

-- Solo: Business $20 vs. external $9–$24/month
+- Solo: Business $20 vs external $9–$24/month

-- 5-person team: Business $100 vs. external $40–$100/month
+- 5 people: Business $100 vs external $40–$100/month

 - Records the meeting (screen + system audio + mic) from your own machine